 Parents/carers can request that entry to the School is deferred until later in the same school year (i.e. a child born in the Autumn term could defer starting school until January and a child born in the Spring or Summer term could defer their start until after Easter).
 If such a request is made the School is required to hold the place for the child; the place cannot be offered to another child but it cannot be kept open beyond the beginning of the Summer term.
+Alternatively, where the parents / carers wish, children may attend part-time until later in the school year but not beyond the point at which they reach compulsory school age (the start of the term following their 5th birthday).
+Any parents/carers considering deferring their child's admission to school or part time attendance are recommended to discuss this with the Headteacher.

-Any parents/carers considering deferring their child's admission to school are recommended to discuss this with the Headteacher.
+Admission of children out of their normal age group

-2. Admission of children out of their normal age group
+Parents/carers may seek a place for their child out of their normal age group e.g. if the child is gifted and talented or has experienced problems such as ill health.
+Additionally;

-- 2.1 Parents/carers may seek a place for their child out of their normal age group e.g. if the child is gifted and talented or has experienced problems such as ill health.
-Additionally; - 2.2 Parents/carers of a summer born child (i.e. a child born in the period from 1 April to 31 August) may not want to send their child to school until the September following their 5th birthday and may request that they are admitted out of their normal age group e.g. to Reception rather than to Year 1 please refer to the section on Summer Born children below.
+Parents/carers of a summer born child (i.e. a child born in the period from 1 April to 31 August) may not want to send their child to school until the September following their 5th birthday and may request that they are admitted out of their normal age group - e.g. to Reception rather than to Year 1 - please refer to the section on Summer Born children below.